-For Dassin, Night and the City followed a string of more whimsical, droll noir masterpieces released in America, but this film’s jaundiced, shadow-constructed (and character-constricting) London ghoul setting trumps them all.
-If the American films dripped with Dassin’s disdain for American capitalism, Night and the City stimulates the grotesquerie of Dassin’s social exile from America upon being blacklisted near the onset of the HUAC investigations.
-Dassin’s characteristically unreserved countenance served as fodder for that anti-communist commission (who Dassin made no bones about hiding from), but it also lays the groundwork for his impish capacity for mischievous, outré imagery in this dastardly noir that doesn’t for a second mask Dassin’s view of his new (temporary) English home as a clammy, sticky, sordid sojourn from one underground to another.
+For Dassin, Night and the City followed a string of more whimsical, droll noir masterpieces released in America.
+But this film’s jaundiced, shadow-constructed (and character-constricting) London setting trumps them all.
+If the American films radiate with Dassin’s disdain for American capitalism, Night and the City simulates the grotesquerie of Dassin’s social exile from America upon being blacklisted near the onset of the HUAC investigations.
+Dassin’s characteristically unreserved demeanor served as fodder for that anti-communist commission (who Dassin made no bones about hiding from).
+Ever the leftist, Dassin’s disdain for timid, complacent mid-century liberals also lays the groundwork for his impish capacity for mischievous, outré imagery in this dastardly noir that doesn’t for a second mask Dassin’s view of his new (temporary) English home as a clammy, sticky sojourn from one underground to another.

-Watching Harry Fabian (Richard Widmark) desperately pinprick his way out of the city’s toxic milieu invokes a glass menagerie of terror and turmoil.
-Seeing Dassin requite Fabian’s attempts with a nasty, throat-grabbing visual and aural stew of stone-cold sinew to combat his hot-coal ambition, one is left with little doubt as how to Dassin felt about the possibility for true escape from a world of cackling-mad demons at this point.
-Fabian’s gaunt, spindly visual frame, all underwire and no flesh, is dwarfed, manhandled, and imperiled by everything from the girthy, morally ruptured fat cats around him, to the monolithic, towering malevolence of the city itself, to Fabian’s own wheedling self-ambition untarnished by any capacity for inspection of his own moral caliber.
+Watching Harry Fabian (Richard Widmark) desperately punch his way out of the city’s toxic milieu invokes a glass menagerie of terror and turmoil.
+Dassin requites Fabian’s attempts to ascend the social ladder with a nasty, throat-grabbing visual and aural stew of stone-cold sinew, combating Fabian’s hot-coal ambition with enough vigor to leave little doubt as how to Dassin felt about the possibility for true escape from a world of cackling-mad demons.
+Fabian’s gaunt, spindly visual frame, all underwire and no flesh, is dwarfed, manhandled, and imperiled by everything from the girthy, morally ruptured fat cats around him, to the monolithic, towering malevolence of the city itself, to Fabian’s own wheedling ambition.
 If Fabian is any kind of facsimile of Dassin himself, the character’s incapacity for refracting a mirror of his foibles onto himself and questioning his own moral glamour suggests that Dassin found no kindred company in the world, not even in himself.

-Reaching into the recesses of a city’s fear about itself and pulling up a well of rats, the constricting, casually malevolent magnitude of the piece really is disarming in its caustic brutality and unrepentant excision of a linear plot – which might invoke a need for progress – in favor of watching Widmark flail around emitting anxious energy like atomic rays of human pestilence and existential crisis.
+Reaching into the heinous recesses of a city’s fear about itself and pulling up a well of rats, the scrambled cadences and casually morbid magnitude of the piece really is disarming in its caustic brutality and unrepentant excision of a linear plot.
+While the latter might invoke the capacity for progress, Dassin prefers to watch Widmark flail around emitting anxious energy like atomic rays of human pestilence and existential crisis.
 The frugality of the narrative structure tears the noir project down to its skeleton-crew dialectic between hopes for a better future and an unforgiving world that alternates between dispassion and madcap glee at severing human success at the knee.
-Relying exclusively on the wiring of Dassin’s stable of perceptual sights and sounds, Night and the City is a sensory-activation chamber that arouses an awareness of endangered, even nonexistent humanity thrown into perceptual jeopardy by a world around us that portends severe handicapping of our sense of stability in the world.
+Relying exclusively on the wiring of Dassin’s stable of perceptual sights and sounds, Night and the City is a sensory-activation chamber that arouses an awareness of endangered, even nonexistent humanity thrown into perceptual jeopardy by a world around us that portends severe handicapping of our sense of stability.
 For a director dispatched from his home and cast adrift on the earth, Night and the City feels like a suitable opening up of our capacity to perceive the world, only to have it forestall our ability to ever feel sheltered again.